 The Center for Baptist Renewal is a group of conservative, evangelical Baptists committed to a retrieval of the Great Tradition of the historic church for the renewal of Baptist faith and practice.
 The work of CBR is grounded in an affirmation of the supremacy of Scripture and a commitment to Baptist convictions as articulated in historic Baptist confessions.
-While we hope CBR will edify all kinds of Baptists, the CBR Staff find the Baptist Faith and Message 2000 to be an appropriate confession upon which to base our own work.
+While we hope CBR will edify all kinds of Baptists, the CBR Staff find the Baptist Faith and Message 2000 (BFM) to be an appropriate confession upon which to base our own work.
+However, fellows are not necessarily required to agree with every point of the BFM.

 The mission of the Center for Baptist Renewal is to equip leaders to appropriate perspectives and practices of the historic church within the context of their local congregations for the sake of renewing Baptist faith and practice.